ansible/workshops/exercises/ansible_network_lightspeed_eda/6-automation-execution/README.md

 * The **PASSWORD** is blank.
 * The **SSH PRIVATE KEY** is already configured, and is **ENCRYPTED**.

-### Step 3: Examine the Automation Controller Workshop Project
+### Step 3: Creating a new Automation Controller Project

 A project is how Ansible Playbooks are imported into Automation controller.
 You can manage playbooks and playbook directories by either placing them manually under the Project Base Path on your Automation controller server, or by placing your playbooks into a source code management (SCM) system supported by Automation controller, including Git and Subversion.